 It's estimated that 45% of dogs in the UK show signs of fear when they hear fireworks.
 It doesn’t have to be that way though - so don’t ignore the problem.
 There are many things you can do to help your pet deal with fireworks and by preparing in advance, your pet will be better able to cope with those noises.

-• Keep your dog distracted by giving them activities to tire and distract them.
-See our BLOG for some ideas.
+- Keep your dog distracted by giving them activities to tire and distract them.
+Try a puzzle toy with treats or Lick Mats from LickiMats or West Paw.
+More information can be found in our BLOG.

 Consider herbal supplementation